tesla-ambassador/Portfolio/README.md

 ### What I learned from this.
 Yes, I did indeed learn something from updating this portfolio file...
 How to use environment variables in nextjs.
 It was a pain because I'm used to how they work in nodejs.
 It thought it was the same thing, just require your dotenv and you have your magic 🤣 lol!
+So, embarassing fact: I didn't need to hide those variables...
+They can be public cause I can have a public key arrggghhhh.
+Well, at least I learned how to use environment variables in Next.js.
+A win's a win.
+Now to update my contact.jsx file.

 ### What I used.
 - I was heavy on that [Shadcn](https://ui.shadcn.com/docs)